mikakatua/labs/eks-workshop/docs/cluster-autoscaling.md

 To configure Karpenter, you create [NodePools](https://karpenter.sh/docs/concepts/nodepools/) to define instance types, taints to add to provisioned nodes, node expiration, maximum amount of resources, ...
 Each NodePool must reference an [EC2NodeClass](https://karpenter.sh/docs/concepts/nodeclasses/) which provides the specific configuration that applies to AWS.

+> [!NOTE]
+> You can find some example configurations of NodePools and EC2NodeClasses for common workload scenarios in [Karpenter Blueprints for Amazon EKS](https://github.com/aws-samples/karpenter-blueprints).

 This has been already deployed by Terraform.
 You can also deploy it manually:
 ```bash
 kubectl kustomize manifests/karpenter/nodepool \